 While in Loveland, hit up Rock Coast Brewery and adjoining AKA Kitchen.
 The name Rock Coast alludes to this brewery’s location.
 The owners reasoned that there’s an Atlantic Coast, a Gulf Coast, and a Pacific Coast.
 But landlocked Colorado doesn’t have a coastline.
 Or does it?

 Located next to the Rocky Mountains, they renamed this area, “The Rock Coast.”
-Oh, and it’s really good beer, and great farm to table food in the restaurant that shares a wall.
+Oh, and it’s really good craft beer, and great farm-to-table food in the restaurant that shares a wall.

 Eager for apple-based hard ciders?
-Stem’s got a tempting selection.
+Stem Cider has a tempting selection.

-This small brewery, with a hippie vibe, sits next door to the terrific Owl Bear BBQ.
+Our Mutual Friend Brewery is small, with a hippie vibe, and sits next door to the terrific Owl Bear BBQ.
 So, order your favorite smoked meat (and sides), and wash it down with a snappy IPA or tantalizing sour from OMF.
 Makes for the perfect casual dinner.